-UNISFA condemns the attack on its peacekeepers
+UNISFA condemns the attack on peacekeepers

 The force commander called on all the communities in Abyei to respect the arms free status of Abyei and warned against activities that are capable of further fuelling conflict within the Abyei box.

-General Mehar, however, reaffirmed UNISFA’s commitment to continue working with all communities within Abyei box and seeks the cooperation and support of each and every person within the Abyei box to enable the mission carry out its mandated task of providing security for the people and protection of civilians.
+General Mehar, however, reaffirmed UNISFA’s commitment to continue working with all communities within Abyei box and seeks the cooperation and support of each and every person within the Abyei box to enable the mission to carry out its mandated task of providing security for the people and protection of civilians.

 On 27 June 2011, the Security Council, by its resolution 1990, responded to the urgent situation in Abyei by establishing the UNISFA.